jegan321/nuro/README.md

 </script>
 ```

-Or use the UMD build:
+Or use the UMD version:
 ```html
 <script src="path/to/nuro.umd.js"></script>
 <script>